Peripheral neuritis; Neuropathy - peripheral; Neuritis - peripheral; Nerve disease; Polyneuropathy; Chronic pain - peripheral neuropathy

 Katirji B. Disorders of peripheral nerves.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 107.

-Shy ME.
+Smith G, Shy ME.
 Peripheral neuropathies.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 420.BACK TO TOP
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 392.BACK TO TOP